Unproven allegations would not have barred Janner from peerage, says Blair

 He was unable to be questioned on his evidence as the statement was read during a closed session to protect the anonymity of sexual abuse complainants.

-Earlier, the hearing was told how Downing Street wrote to the Home Office in July 1992 saying it had received a recommendation that Lord Janner be included in a future honours list – just a year after the Beck trial.
+Earlier, the hearing was told how Downing Street wrote to the Home Office in July 1992 saying it had received a recommendation that Lord Janner be included in a future honours list.

 Helen Ewen, from the Cabinet Office department involved in the honours process, said the Home Office was “supportive” but that Lord Janner did not receive the honour.